SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Side project, 2020*

-In this work, I enhanced QoE and bandwidth utilization of 360° video streaming service by predicting Field of View (FoV) of the user.
-In addition, edge servers are considered to provide caching and computing capacity to aid the VR device.
+In this work, I enhanced QoE and bandwidth utilization of 360° video streaming service by adaptively determining encoding bitrate of each tile based on Prediction of user's Field of View (FoV).
+In addition, edge servers are considered to provide caching and computing capacity to reduce the experienced latency of VR devices.

 ### Demo of key concept:

 <img src="http://SendurLanter.github.io/files/Pitch.gif"  width="300" height="225" align=center>
 <img src="http://SendurLanter.github.io/files/360.png"  width="400" height="300" align=center>

-This figure shows the actual/predicted FoV in the head-mounted display (HMD), where the data are collected in the real-world trace.
+This figure shows the actual/predicted FoV of users during streaming process, where the data are collected in the real-world trace.
 [Click to see details](https://sendurlanter.github.io/portfolio/portfolio-7/) <br/><br/><br/>

 Analysis of D2D caching schemes in Heterogeneous Network
 ------